Gizmo Varillas: Live performances

-During his live appearances, Varillas opened for Brazilian musician Seu Jorge, Mexican guitarists Rodrigo y Gabriela, Latin singer Natalia Lafourcade, Julieta Venegas, French singer Zaz, and Italian singer-songwriter Jack Savoretti across Europe.
-He also played at Zermatt Unplugged in 2019, The Great Escape Festival in 2018, Latitude Festival in 2018, and Montreux Jazz Festival in 2017.
-He was named Artist of the Month by Cafe Nero, and one of top 10 artists at Eurosonic Festival by leading Dutch music site 3VOOR12.
+During the early part of his career, Varillas performed as a support act for Brazilian musician Seu Jorge, Mexican guitarists Rodrigo y Gabriela, Latin singer Natalia Lafourcade, Julieta Venegas, French singer Zaz, and Italian-British singer-songwriter Jack Savoretti across Europe.

+He appeared at Montreux Jazz Festival in 2017, The Great Escape and Latitude Festival in 2018, and Zermatt Unplugged and Eurosonic Noorderslag in 2019.
+He was named Artist of the Month by Caffè Nero in February 2017.